ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 # Dual region Disaster Recovery overview
 {: #vrw-dualregion-overview}

-The {{site.data.keyword.cloud}} for VMware® Regulated Workloads instance is a single regional deployment, which includes a number of High Availability (HA) and business continuity features.
+The {{site.data.keyword.cloud}} for VMware® Regulated Workloads instance is a single regional deployment, which includes a number of high availability (HA) and business continuity features.
 However, this single regional design does not address Disaster Recovery (DR).

 DR is defined as a plan to recover critical business systems and normal operations if a catastrophic disaster occurs.
 For example, a major weather event, a cyberattack, or another cause of significant downtime.
 Key concepts that differentiate DR from HA include: policy-based management, nondisruptive testing, and automated orchestration.